KxSystems/docs/docs/learn/tour/tables.md

 └── sym
 ```

-For a guide showing how splayed tables are created and managed you can follow the associated how-to guide on this topic [here](../../kb/partition.md).
+For a guide showing how splayed tables are created and managed you can follow this [How to partition guide](../../kb/partition.md).

 ### Segmented Table